Q Are: 2023: Auditions

-Q_ARE was formed out of a docu-reality series titled “QR Project”, in which Alex, a music producer under Online Beat Production, held a massive online casting call.
-20 contestants were chosen to participate and showcase their talents and 10 were eliminated.
-Those ten left were put under a rigorous vocal and dance training program to then finally determine the final 7 members.
+Q_Are was formed through the docu-reality series QR Project, created as a platform to select the members of the group.
+In the series, Alex, a music producer under Online Beat Production, organized an online casting call.
+Twenty contestants were selected to participate and showcase their talents, while ten contestants were eliminated.
+The remaining contestants underwent vocal and dance training before the final seven members were selected.

-Debut and rising popularity (2024)
+2024: Debut and rising popularity

-Beginning on January 8, 2024, Q_ARE uploaded to their official Instagram, individual member photos teasing their debut single, “Try Again”.
-The first member was Seba followed by Fabi on January 9, then Bin on January 10, Aiden on January 11 and finally Jamin on January 15.
-On January 22, 2024, Q_ARE released their debut single, “Try Again”.
-On June 7, 2024, Q_ARE performed “Try Again” on TVN’s Efecto N. On December 16, 2024, the second single, “EGO” was released on all music platforms alongside its music video.
+On January 8, 2024, Q_Are began releasing individual member photos on their official Instagram account to promote their debut single, "Try Again".
+Seba was the first member revealed, followed by Fabi on January 9, Bin on January 10, Aiden on January 11, and Jamin on January 15.
+On January 22, 2024, Q Are released their debut single, "Try Again".

+On June 7, 2024, Q_Are performed "Try Again" on TVN's Efecto N.

+On December 16, 2024, QAre released their second single, "EGO", alongside its music video.